-Net cash provided by operating activities was RMB268.8 million (US\$39.0 million) in 2022, decreased from RMB630.2 million in 2021.
+Net cash provided by operating activities was RMB268.8 million in 2022, decreased from RMB630.2 million in 2021.
 The decrease was primarily attributable to the increase of security deposits requested by certain institutional funding partners due to the increase of loan origination volume.
-In 2022, the difference between our net cash provided by operating activities and our net profit of RMB2.3 billion (US\$330.8 million) resulted mainly from a net gain from investment in loans of RMB1.2 billion (US\$170.2 million), an increase in prepaid expenses and other assets of RMB1.2 billion (US\$167.1 million), an increase in quality assurance receivable of RMB914.4 million (US\$132.6 million), an increase in deferred guarantee income of RMB715.7 million (US\$103.8 million), an increase in accounts receivable and contract assets of RMB717.5 million (US\$104.0 million), and a provision for loans receivable of RMB415.9 million (US\$60.3 million).
+In 2022, the difference between our net cash provided by operating activities and our net profit of RMB2.3 billion resulted mainly from a net gain from investment in loans of RMB1.2 billion, an increase in prepaid expenses and other assets of RMB1.2 billion, an increase in deferred guarantee income of RMB715.7 million, an increase in accounts receivable and contract assets of RMB717.5 million, and a provision for loans receivable of RMB415.9 million.
 The gain from investment in loans was primarily due to the interest income from loans held by consolidated trusts.
-The increase in prepaid expenses and other assets was primarily due to increased amount of deposits required by institutional funding partners as a result of the increase in outstanding loan balance.
-The increase in quality assurance receivable was primarily due to the increase in accounts receivable and contract assets was primarily due to the increase in the loan origination volume.
-The increase in accounts receivable and contract assets was primarily due to the increase in the loan origination volume.
-The increase in the loan origination of the life time credit losses.
+The increase in prepaid expenses and other assets was primarily due to increase amount of deposits required by institutional funding partners as a result of the increase in outstanding loan balance.
+The increase in quality assurance receivable was primarily due to the increases in the loan origination volume.
+The increase in the deferred guarantee income was primarily due to the increases in the loan origination volume.
+The increase in the deferred guarantee income was primarily due to the increases in the loan origination volume.
+The increase in the deferred guarantee income was primarily due to the increases in the loan origination volume.
+The provision for loans receivable and contract assets was primarily due to the increases in the loan origination volume.
+The increase in the loan origination volume.
+The increase in the loan origination volume.
+The provision for loans receivable was primarily due to the increases was primarily due to the increases in the loan origination volume.
+The provision for loans receivable was primarily due to the recognition of the life time credit losses.